jitinnair1/tail/README.md

 ## License
 See [LICENSE](https://github.com/jitinnair1/tail/blob/master/LICENSE)

-PS: If you liked this theme, do star it on GitHub.
+PS: If you liked this theme, do star :star: it on GitHub.

 ### Also, check out: